mgood7123/stub_bdwgc/docs/faq.md

 should not be, e.g. because temporary pointers to them haven't yet been overwritten.
 Also note that by default only the first item in a chain of finalizable objects will be finalized in a collection.
-* Another GC_ call notices that there are finalizers waiting to be run and does so.
+* Another MANAGED_STACK_ADDRESS_BOEHM_GC_ call notices that there are finalizers waiting to be run and does so.

 Small test programs typically don't run long enough for this to happen.